Compton, California: Arts and culture

-Until recently, Compton's population was dominated by a black demographic, but Latinos now represent the largest ethnic group in the city.
-Many black professional athletes and entertainers are originally from Compton.
-Black people continue to dominate local politics, holding most elected positions in the city.
-Although an inner suburb of Los Angeles, Compton has seen an increase of middle-class residents in the last few years, due to its affordable housing.
-With the influx of immigrants and the demographic shift in ethnic population, it was after the 2000 U.S. Census that Latinos were recognized as the majority.

 Compton has been referred to on numerous occasions in gang affiliation, gangsta rap and g-funk songs, especially in the late 1980s and throughout the 1990s, and so has attained an association not only with gang violence and crime, but with hip hop music as well.
 The city is known as the home of many famous rappers.
 The Compton Swap Meet is featured prominently in the remix version of the 1995 #1 song California Love.

+Championed by the Compton Entertainment Chamber of Commerce, the city of Compton honored Musical Entertainer rapper Eazy-E, with a symbolic street in his stage name.
+On November 22, 2023, the 100 block of Auto Drive South, which runs off Alameda Street and into the Gateway Towne Center shopping plaza was renamed to Eazy Street.
+It is also a reference to a song of the same name.

+Eazy-E grew into the music industry as part the N.W.A group that spawned hip hop icons, such as Eazy-E, Ice Cube, Dr. Dre, Mc Ren, DJ Yella and many others.
+In 1989, N.W.A released the colossal hit song Straight Outta Compton, which is the incontestable communicable global catchphrase for the City of Compton.
+[Eric Lynn Wright, was born September 7, 1964, in Compton, and died March 26, 1995.]